claudio-tw/minerva/README.md

 ```

 ### Run tests
-After installation you can run the uni tests by doing:
+After installation you can run the unit tests by doing:
 ```
 $ poetry run pytest
 ```

 ## Run experiments

+The repository collects several experiments of feature selection using Minerva.
+You can find them in the directory `experiments/`.
+You can use those scripts to reproduce our results.
+For example, you can:

-1. Estimate mutual information between to normal random variables at different level of correlation:
+1. Estimate mutual information between two normal random variables at different level of correlation:
 ```
-$ poetry run python experiments/normalsmile.py
+$ python experiments/normalsmile.py
 ```
 Tensorboard logs will be available at `tb_logs/normalsmile/`
 The same experiment can be run through the notebook `notebooks/normalsmile.ipynb`.